| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 -

-Swap the bytes of each halfword (pair of bytes) in the files.
-This option can be used in copy-in mode.
+--swap-halfwords Swap the halfwords of each word (4 bytes) in the files.
+This option may be used in copy-in mode.

 -